birendpatel/SCIPACK/README.md

 During the build, the preprocessor will notify you of any missing requirements.

 # Build
 SCIPACK is available as a static library.
-Just run `make` from the root directory.
-The static library `libscipack.a` will be placed in the newly created `./build/lib` directory.
+Just run `make` from the root directory and then `libscipack.a` will be placed in `./build/lib`.

 The public API is located in the `./include` directory.
-In your own programs, you can either include the convenience header `scipack`, or all of the specific submodule headers.
+In your own programs, you can either include the convenience header `scipack.h`, or all of the specific submodule headers.

 # Testing
 You can check that SCIPACK is functioning correctly on your machine by creating the test suite via `make tests`.